awslabs/Agent-EvalKit/docs/local-development.md

 ### Iterate on Changes

-1. **Make changes** to templates or scripts in your eval-kit repository
+1. **Make changes** to templates or scripts in your Agent-EvalKit repository
 2. **Re-initialize** to test changes:
    ```bash
    cd /path/to/your/workspace